HL7/fhircast-docs/input/pagecontent/2-4-Subscribing.md

 ### Subscription Denial

 If (and when) a subscription is denied, the Hub SHALL inform the Subscriber.
-This can occur for a variety of reasons.
-Both when a subscription is requested, or after a subscription has already been accepted because the Hub no longer supports that subscription (e.g. it has expired).
+A subscription can be denied when it is  requested or even after having been accepted (e.g. the subscription has expired).

 To deny a `WebSocket` subscription, the Hub sends a JSON object to the Subscriber through the established WebSocket connection holding the fields indicated below.